Client Services Charter

 Guide Dogs Queensland Client Services Charter

-Our services include information and referral service, specialised Orientation and Mobility services, Occupational Therapy, Guide Dog Services, a Psychology service, Better Living programs, , Assistive Technology services, and early intervention programs for children.
+Our services include information and referral services, Orientation and Mobility, Occupational Therapy, Guide Dog Services, Psychology services, Assistive Technology, and early intervention programs for children.

 State-wide Service Delivery

 The service is delivered across Queensland with regional offices based in Townsville, Sunshine Coast and Gold Coast.
-Outreach services are provided to all other areas and scheduled on a regular basis and/or as need arises.
-Group programs are delivered on-site at GDQ’s residential facility located in Bald Hills or otherwise in regional areas, in the community and in the home.
+Outreach services are provided to other areas and scheduled on a regular basis and/or as need arises.
+Group programs can be delivered on-site at GDQ’s facility located in Bald Hills or otherwise in regional areas.

 Service Delivery in the event of emergencies or disasters

-In the event of services not being able to be delivered as planned due to an emergency or disaster situation, GDQ will consult with its clients who are impacted by these events, and their stakeholders, to discuss and agree a suitable alternative, such as delivering services via telehealth, or other acceptable safe solution.
+In the event of services not being able to be delivered as planned due to an emergency or disaster situation, GDQ will consult with its clients who are impacted by these events, and their stakeholders to discuss and agree a suitable alternative, such as delivering services online (e.g. on Teams), or another acceptable and safe solution.

 Education and Referral